-After arriving Sunday afternoon we spent three nights in Perugia.
+After arriving on Sunday afternoon we spent three nights in Perugia.
 It was quite a fascinating area with the old fortified city situated on top of the steep hill and a new modern city below it.

 A Minimetrò transport system connects the new city to the old city with regular departures every 1.5 minutes.
 It’s an automated single car system which travels along a rail high above the road.
-Like a single carriage monorail train it’s quite an interesting solution to inner city traffic congestion by connecting the car parks to the city.
+Like a single carriage monorail train, it’s quite an interesting solution to inner-city traffic congestion by connecting the car parks to the city.

 Further up the hill, just below the old city, are a few car parks which are connected to the old city via escalators.
 The streets of the old city are all fairly steep so we took advantage of the escalators at every opportunity when travelling from up the hotel which was located just outside Porta Santa Susanna.

-The old city drapes over a long steep gradient and despite the escalators it’s still a long climb up to the main piazza over the cobbled streets.
+The old city drapes over a long steep gradient and despite the escalators, it’s still a long climb up to the main piazza over the cobbled streets.
 The old mansions, churches have been retained and combined with the narrow cobbled streets it really has ensured that Perugia has retained its medieval charm.

 In the centre of the old city, gothic buildings line the wide Piazza IV Novembre which leads from the Duomo all the way down towards Piazza Italia.